exonum/exonum-doc/src/get-started/java-binding.md

 !!! note
     Note that regardless of the configured number of validators, only a single node will be emulated.
-This node will create the service instances, execute their operations (e.g.,
+This node will create the service instances, execute operations of those instances (e.g.,
     [`afterCommit(BlockCommittedEvent)`][service-after-commit] method logic),
-    and provide access to its state.
+    and provide access to their state.

 Default TestKit can be instantiated with a single validator as an emulated node, a single service and without Time Oracle in the following way: